tensorflow/tfjs-models/person-segmentation/demos/README.md

 ## Contents

-### Demo 1: Camera

-The camera demo shows how to estimate segmentation in real-time from a webcam video stream.
+The demo shows how to estimate segmentation in real-time from a webcam video stream.

-TODO: Image;

-### Demo 2: Coco Images

-The [images](http://cocodataset.org/#home) demo shows how to estimate segmentation in images.

-TODO: Image;

 ## Setup